foadHoseyni/tcp2serial/README.md

 # tcp2serial
-Converts TCP to Serial in Golang with this "go run tcp2serial 1234 Com1 9600", the program creates an tcp server and start listening to port #1234 and ready to receive messages and sent it to serial port Com1 with baudrate 9600
+Converts TCP to Serial in Golang with this "go run tcp2serial 1234 Com1 9600", the program creates a tcp server and start listening to port #1234 and ready to receive messages and sent it to serial port Com1 with baudrate 9600

 with "go run tcpC.go 127.0.0.1:1234", the client is ready to send messages to tcp server.